TeamYayin/atchai-hugo/content/blog/2018-01-17-eyewitness-update-2.md

 header_image: "/images/blog-header-generic.png"
 ---

-The Eyewitness platform is an open source Facebook Messenger bot and management interface designed to let news organisations create their own bot that distributes stories and collects User Generated Content (UGC).
+The Eyewitness platform is an open source messaging bot and management interface designed to let news organisations distribute stories and collects User Generated Content (UGC).

-*The project is co-funded by [Code for Africa](https://codeforafrica.org) and [Facebook](http://facebook.com).*
+*The project is funded by [Code for Africa](https://codeforafrica.org) and [Bill and Melinda Gates Foundation](https://www.gatesfoundation.org/).*

 ![Facebook Messenger bots launched for The Star and Battabox](/images/blog-eyewitness2-bots.jpg)